 Saltine Cracker Candy is one of the easiest homemade candies out there.
-It’s composed of brown sugar, butter, crackers and chocolate — things I almost always have on hand.
+It’s composed of brown sugar, butter, crackers and chocolate — things you might already have on hand.
+It’s also pretty quick, so you can have a batch ready in around an hour (give or take a few minutes).

-In my opinion, cracker candy is even better than almond toffee because the salty crackers are a contrast to the richness of the butter and sugar.
-And I like how you can vary the chocolate.
+In some ways, Saltine Cracker Candy is even better than almond toffee because the salty crackers are a contrast to the richness of the butter and sugar.
+Plus you can vary the chocolate.
 You can use bittersweet chocolate chips, or chop up whatever makes you happy — Lindt, Cadbury Dairy Milk, perhaps a Hershey Bar?

 Half Batch Saltine Cracker Candy